Ready to say goodbye to debt for good? Learn More

 Read more Google reviews ⇾

-Objecting to a Wage Garnishment in Louisiana
+Can You Challenge a Wage Garnishment in Louisiana?

 How Much of My Paycheck Can Be Taken by Wage Garnishment?

-• 25% of your weekly disposable earnings, or
+• 25% of your disposable earnings, or

 Remember, this formula is for consumer debts.
 There are special rules, including different maximum garnishments, for special debts like federal back taxes, unpaid child support, or defaulted student loans.